Homestead Hack: Using Old Buttons As Baking Measurement Reminders

 Heck, using this Homestead Hack I don’t even have to keep count.
 I can carry on a conversation with RancherMan while I’m measuring and not worry about tracking the individual cups measured.
 When all the buttons are moved, I’m done!

-I use the same procedure whether I’m measuring cups of flour or teaspoons of yeast.
+I use the same procedure whether I’m measuring cups of flour or tablespoos of brown sugar.
 When I get to the next ingredient I simply pull the number of buttons corresponding to the number of cups, tablespoons or teaspoons.

 When all my ingredients are measured the buttons are just wiped off and placed back into their pretty glass container.
 They stand ready to use next time!